momentohq/momento-bulk-writer/README.md

 |       └── Cli ..................... cli to run validator and loader
 ├── RdbToMomento.sln ................ repo solution file
 ├── LICENSE ......................... apache 2.0 license
-└── README.md ....................... hey that's me
+├── Makefile ........................ makefile to build, clean, publish, and dist └── README.md ....................... hey that's me

 ```

-# How to Run
+# How to Run (harder - by hand)

-1. Obtain an RDB file (Redis database)
+## Obtain an RDB file (Redis database)

-   i.
-Create a backup in Elasticache, or
+1. Create a backup in Elasticache, or

-   ii.
-Run `BGSAVE` on an existing Redis instance, or
+2. Run `BGSAVE` on an existing Redis instance, or

-   iii.
-Use the `RedisLoadGenerator` project to generate a Redis database.
+3. Use the `RedisLoadGenerator` project to generate a Redis database.
 See the project README for details.

-2. Convert RDB to JSONL
+## Extract RDB to JSONL

 Use the `redisrdbcli/redis-rdb-cli` docker image to convert the Redis database (as RDB) to JSON lines.
 See the script `scripts/rdb_to_jsonl.sh` for an example invocation.
 This script mounts a host directory in the docker container so the container may read the Redis database and write the JSON lines.